Have dry skin? Curel Foaming Wash gives you 6 reasons to love it (REVIEW)

 Based on online reviews that I’ve read, many with sensitive skin were happy using this cleanser.

-5. Good Quantity to last many months
+5. Good quantity to last many months

 I love the sturdy bottle that seems to be made of good material.
 Even though it’s plastic, the bottle is thick enough to retain its form even if you squeeze it hard.
 Not that you would need to, but the feel is very solid.